COS420-Fall24/TeamG/README.md

 **Question**: How do we design a web app to simplify the course selection process?

-**2**
+---

-**Problem Statement**: Financial planning requires higher level math than many adults will understand, so many turn to online tools or don’t plan.
+**(2): Problem Statement**: Financial planning requires higher level math than many adults will understand, so many turn to online tools or don’t plan.
 Financial literacy isn’t emphasized in our school systems.

 **Example**: 46% of American households have credit card debt, an indicator of poor financial decisions.
 Additionally, budgeting and saving are neglected in many households.